Will Marion Cook: Studies with Dvořák

 During 1894 and 1895, Cook studied with Czech composer Antonin Dvořák, who was working in the United States for a period, and John White at the National Conservatory of Music.
-Cook had performed professionally as a student and made his debut in 1889 in Washington, DC.
-His performance career as a soloist was short lived, however.
+Cook had performed professionally as a student and made his debut in 1889 in Washington, D.C.
+His performance career as a soloist was short-lived, however.
 Reacting to the stricter segregation of performers in the classical music community, Cook found a home in the musical theatre.

 Touring and composing

 In 1890, Cook became director of a chamber orchestra touring the East Coast.
 He prepared Scenes from the Opera of Uncle Tom's Cabin for performance.
-The performance, which was to take place at the Chicago World's Fair in 1893, was canceled.
+Cook aimed to showcase this work at the 1893 World's Columbian Exposition in Chicago, an event that became famous for its cultural and technological exhibitions.
+However, despite the anticipation surrounding the performance, the event was ultimately canceled.
+Despite this setback, the idea of Uncle Tom's Cabin as an opera remains an important chapter in the history of American music and its intersection with social issues.
+The cancellation of the performance, however, meant that Cook's adaptation of the opera was never widely heard.

 He gained a production in 1898 of his Clorindy: The Origin of the Cakewalk, a one-act musical comedy created in collaboration with poet Paul Laurence Dunbar.
+The Cakewalk, a dance originating from enslaved African Americans as a satirical mimicry of European ballroom styles, became a central feature of Cook's work on In Dahomey.
+Symbolizing cultural resistance and reclamation.
 It was the first all-black show to play at a prestigious Broadway house; it was staged on the Roof Garden of the Casino Theatre.
 Because it was not staged in the theatre, and was not a full-length production, it does not have the landmark status of Cook's 1903 musical In Dahomey (see next paragraph).

 After this period, Cook served as composer-in-chief and musical director for the George Walker-Bert Williams Company, an African-American agency started by two top vaudeville comedians who had been performing together for a decade.

 As Cook continued to compose, he also produced many successful musicals.
 Chief among them was In Dahomey: (1903).
 This is generally considered Cook's landmark show, which was developed with Williams & Walker, who starred in it.
 J. A. Shipp wrote the book, and poet Paul Laurence Dunbar the lyrics.
 Theatre historian Gerald Bordman says that this is "the first full-length musical written and played by blacks to be performed at a major Broadway house."
 It was also notable for featuring the two leading vaudeville performers of the day, and for satirically addressing elements of African-American and US history, developing its characters well beyond the stereotypes of the day.
 After its opening, the musical was taken on tour to the United Kingdom.
 It returned in a revival in New York in 1904, and then toured the United States as well.